brocaar/chirpstack-application-server/docs/content/use/fuota.md

 # Firmware update over the air

-**Note:** this is an experimental feature, the implmentation including the API might change!
+**Note:** this is an experimental feature, the implementation including the API might change!

 Firmware update over the air (sometimes called FUOTA) makes it possible to